chorus96/style-guides/VerilogCodingStyle.kr.md

 It is encouraged to use SystemVerilog assertions (SVAs) throughout the design to check functional correctness and flag invalid conditions.
-In order to increase productivity and keep the assertions short and concise, the following assertion macros can be used:
+In order to increase productivity and keep the assertions short and concise(간결한), the following assertion macros can be used:

 ```systemverilog